jsandovalortega/cse15l-lab-reports/Lab3Report.md

    This allows us to find files that have been access less n days ago.
 This would be helpful in situations where we do not remember what files we were using it would show what files we have recently accessed and give us an idea of what possible files they were.

    Ex.
-1 (There was more than what was included in the code block but I cut it down just to not make this too long :grimacing:)
+1 (There was more than what was included in the code block but I cut it down just to not make this too long 😬)
    ```
    (base) josesandoval@Joses-MacBook-Pro technical % find . -atime -1
    ./government/About_LSC/Progress_report.tx